Master of Science in Computer Science

 Graduate Seminar Requirement

-In addition to curricular requirements, prior to enrolling in CSC 895/CSC 898, all graduate students are required to attend the department Graduate Seminar series during one semester of their studies.
+In addition to curricular requirements, prior to enrolling in CSC 895/CSC 898, all graduate students are required to attend the Department Graduate Seminar series during one semester of their studies.
 These weekly seminars explore current topics in computer science research and assist students with choosing a topic for the culminating experience.
-Details for meeting this requirement may be found at http://www.cs.sfsu.edu/news/2005_2006-Pernet-Requirments.html.
+Details for meeting this requirement may be found in the Graduate Studies Policy section.

 Note: CSC 893 allows international students to obtain permission to work off campus for the duration of the course.